farlee2121/DevEssentialsBlog/content/draft/abandoned/2022-09-05-Software-Beliefs.md

 - Metrics should be monads (logs too)
   - source: wlaschin post on F# for fun and profit
 - Ports and adapter systems (and functional core) are trimable.
 Old code can be decommissioned incrementally
+- Cleverness is the bane of maintainable software
+  - Source: apprenticeship
+  - What we can fit in our heads is our main limiting factor in design
+    - source: humble programmer

 performace
 - good design is most always the better route to good performance (many sources: CC, that one performance video)